huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 The Chinese bamboo tree breaks through the surface, and in the span of just six weeks, grows up to 90-feet-tall.

-Chris Williamson’s Law of Inverse Charisma:

-Lost Better

 Brand DNA Helix

-Different is better than better

 Digitalization of Reputation

-the reason why they tell you to crack your eggs into a bowl first before adding it into something.

-The Farmer & The Hourse Parable maybe story cyclic judgement
+The Farmer & The Horse Parable maybe story cyclic judgement

-Therefore Story & Statistics

-People buy with emotions, but justify with reasoning
+People buy with emotions, but justify with reasoning.

-It’s better to have one bird in your than a thousand in the woods

-課題分離 Separation of concern

-You have to be naive to start and stubborn to finish.

-At any given moment you have the power to say: this is not how the story is going to end.

 Corporate jobs are filled with people who like to look busy getting any work done.
 Just a bunch of men/women who want to feel important so they throw on a suit, attend a meeting or two, walk around and gossip with co workers, then go about their day and get Obviously, getting paid for doing practically nothing is something that everyone dreams of so i’m not knocking